cncf/toc/tags/contributor-strategy.md

 * Automation and self service for contributors, community GitOps

 ## Governance
-This TAGs topic requires cross collaboration between end users, CNCF TAGs, and CNCF projects of all graduation levels.
+This TAG's topic requires cross collaboration between end users, CNCF TAGs, and CNCF projects of all graduation levels.

 This TAG should be populated and governed by reps from CNCF projects that want